What can airlines learn from Airbnb’s latest product and how can airlines respond?

 This is not a difficult process; the services are available and it can be achieved within a budget, but there are two barriers to entry: integration and curation.

-An airline would need to integrate a recommendation system in order better understand the destinations and interests of their customers.
+An airline would need to integrate a recommendation system in order to better understand the destinations and interests of their customers.
 The system could identify the context by which to match a customer to a destination, thereby personalising the recommendation.

 Aggregating content is achievable, Google do this best.
 But curation is the process of revealing the best guides to lead the travellers in-destination.
 Curation determines the harmony of a customer’s experience, and the relevancy of the marketing.